j0shuachen/cl/docs/schema.md

-start         date    not null end           date    not null description   text    not null location      string  not null
+start         date    not null end           date    not null description   text    not null location      int     not null

 # eventEnrollment
-id          int     not null, primary key user_id     int     not null even_id     int     not null
+id          int     not null, primary key user_id     int     not null event_id    int     not null

 # locationGroups
 id            int     not null, primary key